-- When you can’t taste the oil first, visit a vendor that performs stringent quality control in their production and selection of oils, such as Zingerman’s or Corti Brothers.
+- When you can’t taste the oil first, visit a vendor that performs stringent quality control in their production and selection of oils, such as Zingerman’s, Corti Brothers or Fairway Market.

 - When choosing bottled oil, prefer dark glass or other containers that protect against light, buy a quantity that you’ll use up quickly, and keep it well sealed in a cool, dark place.
 Even an excellent oil can rapidly go rancid when left sitting under a half-bottle of air, or in a hot or brightly-lit conditions.